Farida-Hamid/Subtract-The-Model/Project_Journal.md

 ### Day 12:
 It's been a while.
 Now I understand what everything means.
 The output is random, as shown with the output image.
 Initializing the encoder part of the network with VGG16 weights is no longer straight forward, as the network is slightly changed.
 Now I need to find a different way to incorporate these weights.
 I remember passing by something similar.
 Time for Research 🧐

+### Day 13:
+OK, it was time for a *quick search*.
+There must be a more elegant way to initialize weights.
+Yet, simple and somewhat stupid is enough for now.
+I downloaded the VGG16 model and manually assigned the weights from VGG16 to the weights of my network.

+Now is training time.